-- 1) Outside Director Yutaka Nishizawa is President of Jiji Press Ltd., a shareholder and business associate of the Company.
-Mr. Nishizawa is also Chairman of Central Research Services, Inc. and Chairman of Naigai Josei Chosakai, a foreign policy think tank, which are both business associates of the Company.
-Transactions between Dentsu and each of these three organizations comprise very small portions of the Company's aggregate net sales. - Outside Director Masaki Fukuyama is President of the nonprofit cooperative news service Kyodo News, a shareholder and business associate of the Company.
-Mr. Fukuyama is also Representative Director and Deputy Chairman of that company's news agency, K.K.
-Kyodo News, which is also a business associate of the Company.
-Transactions between Dentsu and each of these two organizations comprise very small portions of the Company's aggregate net sales.
+Outside Director Yutaka Nishizawa is President of Jiji Press Ltd., a shareholder and business associate of the Company.
+Mr. Nishizawa is also Representative Director of Central Research Services, Inc. and Chairman of Naigai Josei Chosakai, a foreign policy think tank, which are both business associates of the Company.
+Transactions between Dentsu and each of these three organizations comprise very small portions of the Company's aggregate net sales.

-- 3) Outside Audit & Supervisory Board Member Atsuko Toyama is Chief Director of NPO National Council on Mt.
+- 2) Outside Director Masaki Fukuyama is President of the nonprofit cooperative news service Kyodo News, a shareholder and business associate of the Company.
+Transaction between Dentsu and the organization comprises a very small portion of the Company's aggregate net sales. - 3) Outside Audit & Supervisory Board Member Atsuko Toyama is Chief Director of NPO National Council on Mt.
 Fuji World Heritage.
-Although Dentsu is a corporate supporter, the amount that the Company contributes is extremely small and does not affect Ms. Toyama's impartiality as an Outside Audit & Supervisory Board Member at Dentsu. - 4) Outside Audit & Supervisory Board Member Toshiaki Hasegawa is an Outside Audit & Supervisory Board Member at Mizuho Bank, Ltd. and Mitsui Fudosan Co., Ltd. Although a business relationship exists between Dentsu and these companies, neither the nature of Mr. Hasegawa's concurrent roles nor the transactions between Dentsu and the companies hinder his ability to remain impartial.

-5) Outside Audit & Supervisory Board Member Kentaro Koga is an Outside Audit & Supervisory Board Member at Resona Bank, Ltd. Although a business relationship exists between Dentsu and the bank, neither the nature of Mr. Koga's concurrent roles nor the transactions between Dentsu and the bank hinder his ability to remain impartial.
+Although Dentsu is a corporate supporter, the amount that the Company contributes is extremely small and does not affect Ms. Toyama's impartiality as an Outside Audit & Supervisory Board Member at Dentsu. - 4) Outside Audit & Supervisory Board Member Toshiaki Hasegawa is an Outside Audit & Supervisory Board Member at Mizuho Bank, Ltd. and Mitsui Fudosan Co., Ltd. Although a business relationship exists between Dentsu and these companies, neither the nature of Mr. Hasegawa's concurrent roles nor the transactions between Dentsu and the companies hinder his ability to remain impartial. - 5) Outside Audit & Supervisory Board Member Kentaro Koga is an Outside Audit & Supervisory Board Member at Resona Bank, Ltd. Although a business relationship exists between Dentsu and the bank, neither the nature of Mr. Koga's concurrent roles nor the transactions between Dentsu and the bank hinder his ability to remain impartial.